cramos93/Raspberry-Pi-GPS-Cellular-Data-Logger/README.md

 ### Tested Configuration

-This system has been validated with the following production setup:
+This system has been validated in production deployment:

 - **Operating System**: Ubuntu 24.04 LTS (64-bit)
 - **Kernel**: Linux 6.8+